 Our product range is not connected to seasons or fleeting fashion trends, which is an industry standard that we want to change since it fuels overproduction and overconsumption.
 We believe that loved clothes last, from season to season.

 Most of our products are vegan.
 We never buy any new fabric that include animal fibres.
 The silks used in the collection are factory surplus, that we rather upcycle into something beautiful, useful and meaningful for your everyday life than letting go to waste.

-All our packaging is made from recycled paper or cardboard.
-No plastic whatsoever – even the tape we use to close the box is made from paper.
+For our packaging we are using recycled paper and compostable mailers that are carbon negative, biodegradable and partly made from corn starch.
+No plastic whatsoever – even the tape we use is made from paper.
 We ship with minimal packaging using only the essential materials.
 No extra filling, as all material (also sustainable materials) uses our planets resources to produce.
-When our own boxes comes back to us via returns/exchanges we re-use them until the very end.

 This goes to everything from shipping your orders to deliveries between our suppliers and production partners – we avoid plastics every time possible.
-When it happens that we get it sent to us we either give it back for them to reuse (while questioning why they used plastic) or we reuse it somehow in the studio.
+When it happens that we receive plastic we either give it back to the sender to reuse (while questioning their choice of material) or we reuse it somehow in the studio.
 We are not wasting it.